sanzeeb3/internet-connection-status/readme.txt

 == Description ==

 Automatically alert your users when they've lost internet connectivity.
-The plugin enqueues [Offline.js](https://github.com/HubSpot/offline) by itself.
-It captures AJAX requests which were made while the connection was down, and remakes them when it's back up, so your app reacts perfectly.
+The plugin uses [Offline.js](https://github.com/HubSpot/offline) and captures AJAX requests which were made while the connection was down, and remakes them when it's back up, so your app reacts perfectly.

 Install and activate the plugin.
 That's it.
 Or if you'd like to customize few things, go to Settings > Internet Connection Status.